formal-land/formal.land/docs/services/rust-development.md

     EMPTY_STR.to_string()
 };
 ```
 We focus on **software quality**.
 As an example of project, we work on security tools for the Rust language with the [Rust verification](/docs/verification/rust) project.
-The goal is to enable formal verification with the [Coq proof system 🐓](https://coq.inria.fr/) on Rust.
+The goal is to enable formal verification with the [Rocq proof system 🐓](https://rocq-prover.org/) on Rust.
 This is a way to exhaustively test a program against a specification writing mathematical proofs, to make sure the code is sound and with no bugs.

 Contact us:
 * by email at [&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;) ✉️